IHEC/epiATLAS-metadata-harmonization/openrefine/v1.0/README.md

 The overall diff between v0.10 and v0.11 can be found at [diff_v0.11_v1.0.json](diff_v0.11_v1.0.json)

 ## Extended Version:
-For more information on the columns from the **extended version**, please also see [version 0.9](https://github.com/IHEC/epimap-metadata-harmonization/releases/tag/v0.9).
+For more information on the columns from the **extended version** at [IHEC_metadata_harmonization.v1.0.extended.csv](IHEC_metadata_harmonization.v1.0.extended.csv), please also see [version 0.9](https://github.com/IHEC/epimap-metadata-harmonization/releases/tag/v0.9).

 ## Metadata Standard
 Please keep in mind that we try to stay as close to